micmejia/bible-dump/NKJV/Exodus/Exod 38.md

 All the pegs of the tabernacle, and of the court all around, _were_ bronze. ## Materials of the Tabernacle

 ###### 21
-[^a]This is the inventory of the tabernacle, the tabernacle of the Testimony, which was counted according to the commandment of Moses, for the service of the Levites, by the hand of Ithamar, son of Aaron the priest.
+This is the inventory of the tabernacle, the tabernacle of the Testimony, which was counted according to the commandment of Moses, for the service of the Levites, by the hand of Ithamar, son of Aaron the priest.

 ###### 22
 Bezalel the son of Uri, the son of Hur, of the tribe of Judah, made all that the Lord had commanded Moses.

 ###### 23
-And with him _was_ Aholiab the son of Ahisamach, of the tribe of Dan, an engraver and [^b]designer, a weaver of blue, purple, and scarlet _thread,_ and of fine linen.
+And with him _was_ Aholiab the son of Ahisamach, of the tribe of Dan, an engraver and designer, a weaver of blue, purple, and scarlet _thread,_ and of fine linen.

 ###### 24
 All the gold that was used in all the work of the holy _place,_ that is, the gold of the offering, was twenty-nine talents and seven hundred and thirty shekels, according to the shekel of the sanctuary.